 109. Who has their birthday next?

 The game The Stars are Right also uses the same rule.
 It’s set in the Cthulhu Mythos.
-Players manipulate the skies to bring increasing powerful creatures to our universe.
+Players manipulate the skies to bring increasingly powerful creatures to our universe.
 Eventually, a player will be strong enough to summon the Great Old One and win the game.

-Who goes first in the game Coyote is the person who can laugh the most like coyote.
+Who goes first in the game Coyote is the person who can laugh the most like a coyote.

 111. Who has the biggest shoes?

 Likely to be the person with the biggest feet!
 Whoever it is goes first in H2olland.
 Players are competing to grow the most expensive tulips.
-They compete for land in which to grow their tulips, and increase the land they have available by draining Windmill Lake.
+They compete for land in which to grow their tulips and increase the land they have available by draining Windmill Lake.